 First things first: you need to know how my plans changed as I went!
 I feel like this gets glossed over in DIY so much, almost to the point where people pretend everything went exactly as smoothly as they envisioned.
 I completely get why it often goes unsaid; we DIYers don’t like to admit or look like we don’t know what we’re doing, and it makes for a better tutorial to magically have all the answers.
 But, you already know that’s not my style — I think sharing my process below may help those of you who feel discouraged.
 We learn, we adapt, we press forward (maybe after a little swearing), and the most crucial step is in that determination, we get it done!

 PLAN A (reuse the siding): In the end, I wasn’t able to save every piece, and given how pricey new wood is right now, I realized that having old wood and new wood mixed together might not ultimately give me the end result I really wanted.
 Plus, I had to solve a few challenges before that would even be possible: I would have to find a way to rework the wood so it could be mounted flat, rip it down so that it wasn’t the same width as the white painted siding next to it (I wanted to avoid it staying matchy-matchy, so that meant thinner strips, but I don’t have a table saw OR the best track record with my circular saw for straight lines), repair splits, sand off the old paint, fill in old holes, etc. Which meant I could potentially invest money in a path that didn’t work and didn’t give me the look I was going for, only to have to then spend money on new wood and change course.
 I decided to jump to the likelier outcome and invest in a completely new look.
-I still have lots of the old siding saved and a new project in mind for how to use it, so all is not lost there!
+I still have lots of the old door siding saved and a new project in mind for how to use it, so all is not lost there!
 PLAN B (simple 1×4 slats): I next thought to simply stack and attach each piece of 1×4 horizontally, did the math on how many pieces I needed and bought them, only to rethink it the next morning when I realized I could be making the beginner woodworking mistake of not planning for wood movement.
 I asked a friend who advised me that potentially, the 1x material was just enough thickness that it could dry out and warp with the sun hitting it, and that might turn into total disaster if I relied on nails alone.
-So, I then came up with a new plan: tongue and groove would keep each piece aligned with each other.
+So, I then came up with a new plan: tongue and groove would keep each piece aligned with each other, which meant the new door would be more durable in the long run.
 And I had a router!
 PLAN C (tongue and groove with existing router and new bit): After I bought the tongue and groove bit that would surely solve my problem, I then realized that the bit didn’t have the right size collet to fit in either of the routers I already had!
-And with so few routing projects under my belt, I may not be able to keep things steady enough to cut these boards well (and making a mistake on boards would get pricey if I had to but lots of extras).
+And with so few routing projects under my belt, I may not be able to keep things steady enough to cut these boards well (and making a mistake on boards would get pricey if I had to buy lots of extras).
 With no collet with the correct size locally available (deadline!!), I couldn’t simply run out and solve my router problem.
 Thankfully, as a sponsored project, I could justify the investment in a new tool that I have also been wanting to get for a while: a router table (which I can also use for some drawers I’m building, so this more or less gave me the push to just buy the thing I already needed!).

 PLAN D (tongue and groove with a new tool!): After what seemed like a million little hiccups finally being resolved, I set myself up a little station outside of the garage (where, coincidentally, K was also reorganizing and emptying the entire garage so we can finish the walls and get a proper workshop going).
 There was a little bit of a learning curve to get the cuts right, so I practiced a number of times on scrap wood before I took the plunge and cut all of my boards down: groove on one side, tongue on the other.
 It was a success and the pieces actually fit together flat!
 WIN!